-View SAM THOMPSON's Obituary on ocala.com and share memories
+View Sam Thompson's Obituary on ocala.com and share memories

 On Saturday, May 18, 2019, our beloved Sam Walter Thompson, Jr. answered the Master's call and peacefully transitioned into eternal life.

-Deacon Thompson leaves to cherish his memories, a loving and devoted wife, Inez Thompson of Sparr, FL; sons, Dr. Walter Jermaine Thompson of Atlanta, GA, Jason Thompson (Renee') of Sparr, FL, Jamie Thompson (Cherae) of Oklahoma City, Oklahoma, John Thompson of Sparr, FL; daughters, Tabitha Thompson Mason (Jimarr) of Ocala, FL, Joy Thompson Pantoja (Frank) of Deltona, FL; siblings, Marilyn Rackard (Levi) of Orange Lake, FL, Irene Wilson (Lawrence) of Reddick, FL, Kenneth Thompson of Irag, Cheryl McCray (Wallace) of Sparr, FL, Mae Katherine Faison (Derwin) of Ocala, FL, Lewis (Tony) Gordon III of Ocala, FL; biological father, Lewis Gordon, Jr. (Eula), Ocala, FL; brother-in-law, Wallace Baker, Jr. (Valdria Elaine) of Sparr, FL; special aunt and uncle, Esther Pauline White (Joe) of Sparr, FL; and a host of grandchildren, aunts, uncles, nieces, nephews, cousins and friends.
+Deacon Thompson leaves to cherish his memories, a loving and devoted wife, Inez Thompson of Sparr, FL; sons, Dr. Walter Jermaine Thompson of Atlanta, GA, Jason Thompson (Renee') of Ocala, FL, Jamie Thompson (Cherae) of Oklahoma City, OK, John Thompson of Sparr, FL; daughters, Tabatha Thompson Mason (Jimarr) of Ocala, FL, Joy Thompson Pantoja (Frank) of Deltona, FL; mother, Annie Lee Thompson of Reddick, FL, siblings, Marilyn Rackard (Levi) of Orange Lake, FL, Irene Wilson (Lawrence) of Reddick, FL, Kenith Thompson of Irag, Cheryl McCray (Wallace) of Sparr, FL, Mae Katherine Faison (Derwin) of Ocala, FL, Lewis Gordon III of Ocala, FL; biological father, Lewis Gordon, Jr. (Eula), Ocala, FL; and a host of grandchildren, aunts, uncles, nieces, nephews, cousins and friends.

 www.sellersfuneralhomes.com